Is insurance more expensive for electric vehicles?

 Why do electric cars cost more to insure?

-All this means potentially higher costs for insurance companies in the event of a claim involving an electric or hybrid vehicle, resulting in higher rates for electric vehicle policyholders.
-This additional risk has nothing to do with the driver — it's due to the technology in the car itself.
-However, it's important to note that, while electric vehicles are currently far from the cheapest cars to insure — as they become more commonplace and the availability of parts and qualified repair shops grows — the cost to fix them should go down, as should insurance rates for electric cars.
+All this leads to potentially higher costs for insurance companies in the event of a claim involving an electric or hybrid vehicle, resulting in higher rates for electric vehicle policyholders.
+Like how the make and model of any car can affect its insurance rate, this additional risk has nothing to do with the driver — it's due to the car itself.
+However, while electric vehicles are currently far from the cheapest cars to insure, as they become more commonplace and the availability of parts and qualified repair shops grows, the cost to fix them should go down (as should electric car insurance rates).

-Are there ways to reduce the cost of insuring an electric car?
+Are there ways to reduce electric car insurance costs?